MicahCarrick/micahcarrick-posts/aerospike-serialize-vs-cdt/README.md

 ***

 Serializing and compressing data client-side before storing it in a back-end database is a common pattern.
-I run into this frequently in my work with Aerospike customers.
+I run into this frequently in my work with Aerospike customers, typically in the form of protocol buffers (protobuf) or gzipped JSON.
 After all, who doesn't want to reduce network bandwidth and storage?

 However, unless the use case is a dumb-simple get/put cache, you may be trading off some powerful Aerospike functionality for very little gain - if any.